dcdace/fMRI_training/README.md

 ___
 ## 2) Download the notebooks and run on your computer
-You can also download the notebooks from [hands-on](hands-on) section and run on your computer.
+You can also download the notebooks from [notebooks](notebooks) section and run on your computer.
 The environment required for that to work is in `environment.yml` [file](environment.yml).

 The example dataset with 2 subjects can be downloaded from [Dropbox](https://dl.dropboxusercontent.com/s/q030cu844joczm6/FaceRecognition.zip).